CO₂ Radiative Forcing Calculator

 is the unit used for radiative forcing.

-Consider a classic example: compare a preindustrial baseline of 280 ppm with a doubled concentration of 560 ppm.
+A classic CO₂ radiative forcing example compares a preindustrial baseline of 280 ppm with a doubled concentration of 560 ppm.
 If you leave the climate sensitivity parameter at 0.8 K/(W/m²), the forcing from the logarithmic equation is about 3.71 W/m².
 Multiplying by λ gives an estimated equilibrium temperature change of about 2.97 K. This example is widely used because it connects a familiar benchmark, CO₂ doubling, to a simple forcing estimate and a plausible long-run warming response.

 The example also shows how to interpret the two outputs differently.
 The forcing value tells you about the change in Earth’s energy balance.
 It is a physical flux quantity, not a temperature.
 The temperature estimate is one step further removed: it translates that energy imbalance into a simplified climate response using the chosen sensitivity parameter.
 If you keep the concentrations fixed but increase λ, the estimated warming rises.
 If you reduce λ, the estimated warming falls.
 The forcing itself does not change unless the concentration ratio changes.